joshuaetim/fileserver/README.md

 # Fileserver

 Fileserver serves your files over your private network.
-It is great for sharing resources over your network, including your workstations, mobile devices, and e-readers, removing the need to upload to an intermediate server like Google Drive or Dropbox.
+It is great for sharing resources over your network, including your workstations, mobile devices, and e-readers like Kobo, removing the need to upload to an intermediate server like Google Drive or Dropbox.
+Fileserver is written in Go and it uses NO EXTERNAL LIBRARIES.

 ## Installation